 - Cystic fibrosis

-Very low levels may be seen in
+Very low levels may be seen in people with

 There is little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.